 - (a) Application for a CRC not preceded by a CCAS: - (1) Formal review: - (i) For residential, new building: a fee per dwelling unit up to 500 units, of which an amount is designated for public school concurrency testing.
-An amount per dwelling unit for any additional units over 500 units, of which an amount is designated for public school Duval County public schools, not including charter schools, concurrency testing.
+An amount per dwelling unit for any additional units over 500 units, of which an amount is designated for public school

+Duval County public schools, not including charter schools, concurrency testing.

-- (e) De minimis De minimis concurrency and mobility fee review - (f) Appeals of CMMSO, Director of Planning and Development or reviewing division decision, plus hearing officer compensation to be determined by Office of General Counsel: a fee for the appeal and a deposit on the hearing officer. - (g) Special trip generation or traffic study: per hour or then current cost of consultant whichever is greater. - (h) Concurrency time extensions. including mobility fee - (i) Mobility fee calculation certificate: a certificate fee or a fee for an expedited mobility fee calculation certificate. - (j) Mobility Fee Contract application. - (k) Transfer of mobility fee certificate transfer.
+- (e) De minimis De minimis concurrency and Mobility mobility fee review - (f) Appeals of CMMSO, Director of Planning and Development or reviewing division decision, plus hearing officer compensation to be determined by Office of General Counsel: a fee for the appeal and a deposit on the hearing officer. - (g) Special trip generation or traffic study: per hour or then current cost of consultant whichever is greater. - (h) Concurrency time extensions ., including mobility fee - (i) Mobility Fee Calculation Certificate fee calculation certificate: a certificate fee or a fee for an expedited mobility fee calculation certificate. - (j) Mobility Fee Contract application. - (k) Mobility Fee Letter.
+Transfer of mobility fee certificate transfer. - (1) Mobility Fee Credit Letter.
+All agencies, independent authorities and departments of the City of Jacksonville, as well as all departments and agencies of the state and federal government, are exempt from the requirement to pay Concurrency and Mobility Management System fees. - (m) Transfer of Mobility fee certificate.
+The CMMSO shall coordinate the transfer of the identified public school concurrency testing fees collected pursuant to this Section to the DCPS quarterly. - (n) All agencies, independent authorities and departments of the City of Jacksonville, as well as all departments and agencies of the state and federal government, are exempt from the requirement to pay Concurrency and Mobility Management System fees.